srlasher/pdstools/Home.md

-# Welcome to the Pega Data Science Tools Wiki!
+# Welcome to the Pega Data Scientist Tools Wiki!

 These open source tools provides Data Scientists tools to analyze the analytical performance of applications based on Pega AI, machine learning and decisioning, such as implementations of Pega Customer Decision Hub or Pega Process AI.

 Tooling is both in R and Python although currently not everything is available in both languages.
 The current functionality includes

-* Functions in [R](https://pegasystems.github.io/cdh-datascientist-tools/R/reference/index.html) and [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/autoapi/index.html) to read in data from the ADM Datamart, from Pega datasets and to easily create plots.
+* Functions in [R](https://pegasystems.github.io/pega-datascientist-tools/R/reference/index.html) and [Python](https://pegasystems.github.io/pega-datascientist-tools/Python/autoapi/index.html) to read in data from the ADM Datamart, from Pega datasets and to easily create plots.
 * Collection of sample plots/graphs for analysis of CDH.
-See our [CDH Graph Gallery](CDH-Graph-Gallery).
+See our [Graph Gallery](CDH-Graph-Gallery).
 Whilst the examples are CDH oriented, the code will generalize to analyzing other Pega AI applications, such as applications based on Process AI.
 * An [all-in-one "Health Check" notebook](ADM-Datamart-Health-Check) that can be applied to the ADM Datamart to get insights into the models and predictors.
 * Create stand-alone and off-line browsable Adaptive model reports in HTML or PDF.
 [Step-by-step tutorial to create offline model reports](Create-stand-alone-Adaptive-Model-Reports).
-* Example analysis of the ADM Datamart: [R](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/adm-datamart.html) [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/articles/Example_ADM_Analysis.html).
+* Example analysis of the ADM Datamart: [R](https://pegasystems.github.io/pega-datascientist-tools/R/articles/adm-datamart.html) [Python](https://pegasystems.github.io/pega-datascientist-tools/Python/articles/Example_ADM_Analysis.html).
 For instructions on how to export the data, see [How to export and use the ADM Datamart](How-to-export-and-use-the-ADM-Datamart).
-* Example analysis of the Historical Dataset: [R](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/historical-dataset.html) [Python](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/ih/Example_IH_Analysis.ipynb).
+* Example analysis of the Historical Dataset: [R](https://pegasystems.github.io/pega-datascientist-tools/R/articles/historical-dataset.html) [Python](https://github.com/pegasystems/pega-datascientist-tools/blob/master/examples/ih/Example_IH_Analysis.ipynb).
-* Example of a Value Finder analysis: [R](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/valuefinder/vf_analysis.Rmd) [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/articles/vf_analysis.html)
+* Example of a Value Finder analysis: [R](https://github.com/pegasystems/pega-datascientist-tools/blob/master/examples/valuefinder/vf_analysis.Rmd) [Python](https://pegasystems.github.io/pega-datascientist-tools/Python/articles/vf_analysis.html)
 * Freeze Adaptive models into PMML Scorecards including reason codes for decision explanations.
 [Step-by-step tutorial to create PMML Scorecards from ADM](Create-PMML-from-ADM-Models)
 * Restore Adaptive models from model snapshots (when "full auditability" is switched on).
-[Example notebook](https://pegasystems.github.io/cdh-datascientist-tools/R/articles/snapshots-to-scorecards.html)
+[Example notebook](https://pegasystems.github.io/pega-datascientist-tools/R/articles/snapshots-to-scorecards.html)

 # Documentation and API reference
-Apart from containing the examples mentioned above and more, the [documentation](https://pegasystems.github.io/cdh-datascientist-tools/) contains the API reference for both the [Python](https://pegasystems.github.io/cdh-datascientist-tools/Python/index.html) and [R](https://pegasystems.github.io/cdh-datascientist-tools/R/index.html) code.
+Apart from containing the examples mentioned above and more, the [documentation](https://pegasystems.github.io/pega-datascientist-tools/) contains the API reference for both the [Python](https://pegasystems.github.io/pega-datascientist-tools/Python/index.html) and [R](https://pegasystems.github.io/pega-datascientist-tools/R/index.html) code.

 # Getting Started with the R library